rails/rails/guides/source/routing.md

 ### Adding More RESTful Actions

 You are not limited to the seven routes that RESTful routing creates by default.
-If you like, you may add additional routes that apply to the collection or individual members of the collection.
+You can add additional routes that apply to the collection or individual members of the collection.

+The below sections describe adding member routes and collection routes.
+The term `member` refers to routes acting on a single element, such as `show`, `update`, or `destroy`.
+The term `collection` refers to routes acting on multiple, or a collection of, elements, such as the `index` route.

 #### Adding Member Routes